DEVprasad7/AI-Ollama-ChatBot/README.md

-# AI-Ollama-ChatBot
+# AI-Gemini-ChatBot
-AI-Ollama ChatBot is a lightweight, locally hosted chatbot built using Python and Streamlit, powered by Ollama's LLM models.
-It processes user input in real time, performs intelligent text analysis, and delivers contextual responses.
-Ideal for AI research, learning, and offline experimentation.
+AI-Gemini ChatBot is a powerful chatbot built using Python and Streamlit, powered by Google's Gemini AI model.
+It processes user input in real time, performs intelligent text analysis, and delivers contextual responses with file upload support.

-<h1 align="center">🤖 AI-Ollama ChatBot</h1>
+<h1 align="center">🤖 AI-Gemini ChatBot</h1>

 <p align="center">
-  A locally hosted AI chatbot powered by Ollama's LLMs, built with Python, Streamlit, SQLite3, SerpAPI, and SerperAPI.
+  An AI chatbot powered by Google Gemini, built with Python, Streamlit, and SQLite3.
 </p>

 ---